Models as Approximations I: Consequences Illustrated with Linear Regression

-The proposition is much more easily explained with a graphical illustration: Figure~\ref{fig:nonlinearity-population} shows single predictor situations with a nonlinear and a linear mean function, respectively, and the same two predictor distributions.
-The two population LS lines for the two predictor distributions differ in the nonlinear case and they are identical in the linear case.
-(This appears first in White (1980a, p.155-6) ; to see the correspondence, identify $Y$ with his~$g(Z)+\eps$.)
+The proposition is best explained graphically: Figure~\ref{fig:nonlinearity-population} shows single regressor scenarios with nonlinear and linear mean functions, respectively, and the same two regressor distributions.
+The two population OLS lines for the two regressor distributions differ in the nonlinear case and they are identical in the linear case.\footnote{ See also White (1980a, p.$\,$155f) ; his $g(Z)+\eps$ is our~$Y$.}

-The relevance of the proposition is that in the presence of nonlinearity the LS functional $\Bbeta(\P)$ depends on the predictor distribution, hence the predictors are not ancillary for $\Bbeta(\P)$.
-The concept of ancillarity in generative models has things upside down in that it postulates independence of the predictor distribution from the parameters of interest.
-In a semi-parametric framework where the model is only an approximation and the parameters are statistical functionals, the matter presents itself in reverse: It is not the parameters that affect the predictor distribution; rather, it is the predictor distribution that affects the parameters.

-The loss of predictor ancillarity has practical implications: Consider two empirical studies that use the same predictor and response variables.
-If their statistical inferences about $\Bbeta(\P)$ seem superficially contradictory, there may yet be no contradiction if the response surface is nonlinear and the predictor distributions in the two studies differ: it is then possible that the two studies differ in their targets of estimation, $\Bbeta(\P_1) \neq \Bbeta(\P_2)$.
-A difference in predictor distributions in two studies implies in general a difference in the best fitting linear approximation, as illustrated by Figure~\ref{fig:nonlinearity-population}.
-Differences in predictor distributions can become increasingly complex and harder to detect as the predictor dimension increases.